felixkreuk/HideAndSpeak/README.md

+Audio samples are available [here](https://felixkreuk.github.io/steganography_icassp/output.html).

-The code & samples will be available shortly.
+The code will be available shortly.